Ending Violence Against Women and Girls

 Ending all forms of violence, abuse and harm against women and girls is one of the most pressing challenges facing us today.
 It is also a priority in the NI Executive’s draft Programme for Government.

-We want to show how Newry, Mourne and Down District Council is stepping up to this challenge and working with a range of partners to tackle an issue which impacts everyone across our District.
+We are working with a range of partners to tackle an issue which impacts everyone across our District.

 Our work includes: